tomjoht/tomjoht.github.io/_posts/2018/1/2018-1-22-postman-for-docs-podcast.md

 - api-doc
 - podcasts
 keywords: postman, api documentation, postman rest client, run in postman button
-summary: "In this episode of the Write the Docs podcast, we chat with Abhinav Asthana (founder and CEO of Postman) to discuss how Postman, a REST client, can be used to create, collaborate, and publish API documentation."
+description: "In this episode of the Write the Docs podcast, we chat with Abhinav Asthana (founder and CEO of Postman) to discuss how Postman, a REST client, can be used to create, collaborate, and publish API documentation."
 bitlink: http://bit.ly/postmanapidocpod
 ---